-Deploying Windows 10 is simpler than with previous versions of Windows.
-When migrating from earlier versions of Windows, an easy in-place upgrade process can be used to automatically preserve all apps, settings, and data.
-And once running Windows 10, deployment of Windows 10 feature updates will be equally simple.
+Deploying Windows 10 and Windows 11 is simpler than with previous versions of Windows.
+When migrating from earlier versions of Windows, you can use an easy in-place upgrade process to automatically preserve all apps, settings, and data.
+Afterwards, deployment of feature updates is equally simple.

 Application compatibility testing has historically been a burden when approaching a Windows deployment or upgrade.
-With Windows 10, application compatibility from the perspective of desktop applications, websites, and apps built on the Universal Windows Platform (UWP) has improved tremendously.
-Microsoft understands the challenges organizations experienced when they migrated from the Windows XP operating system to Windows 7 and has been working to make Windows 10 upgrades a much better experience.
+Application compatibility from the perspective of desktop applications, websites, and apps built on the Universal Windows Platform (UWP) has improved tremendously over older versions of Windows. .

 For the most important business-critical applications, organizations should still perform testing on a regular basis to validate compatibility with new builds.
 For remaining applications, consider validating them as part of a pilot deployment process to reduce the time spent on compatibility testing.
 Desktop Analytics is a cloud-based service that integrates with Configuration Manager.
 The service provides insight and intelligence for you to make more informed decisions about the update readiness of your Windows endpoints, including assessment of your existing applications.
 For more, see Ready for modern desktop retirement FAQ.

-Traditional Windows servicing has included several release types: major revisions (e.g., the Windows 8.1, Windows 8, and Windows 7 operating systems), service packs, and monthly updates.
-With Windows 10, there are two release types: feature updates that add new functionality twice per year, and quality updates that provide security and reliability fixes at least once a month.
+Traditional Windows servicing has included several release types: major revisions (for example, the Windows 8.1, Windows 8, and Windows 7 operating systems), service packs, and monthly updates.
+With Windows 10 and Windows 11, there are two release types: feature updates that add new functionality and quality updates that provide security and reliability fixes.

-With Windows 10, organizations will need to change the way they approach deploying updates.
 Servicing channels are the first way to separate users into deployment groups for feature and quality updates.
-With the introduction of servicing channels comes the concept of a deployment ring, which is simply a way to categorize the combination of a deployment group and a servicing channel to group devices for successive waves of deployment.
-For more information about developing a deployment strategy that leverages servicing channels and deployment rings, see Plan servicing strategy for Windows 10 updates.
+For more information about developing a deployment strategy that leverages servicing channels, see Plan servicing strategy for Windows client updates.

-For information about each servicing tool available for Windows 10, see Servicing tools.
+For information about each servicing tool, see Servicing tools.

-To align with this new update delivery model, Windows 10 has three servicing channels, each of which provides different levels of flexibility over when these updates are delivered to client computers.
-For information about the servicing channels available in Windows 10, see Servicing channels.
+There are three servicing channels, each of which provides different levels of flexibility over when these updates are delivered to client computers.
+For more information, see Servicing channels.

-With each Semi-Annual Channel release, we recommend beginning deployment right away to devices selected for early adoption (targeted validation) and ramp up to full deployment at your discretion, regardless of the "Targeted" designation.
+With each General Availability release, we recommend beginning deployment right away to devices selected for early adoption (targeted validation) and ramp up to full deployment at your discretion.
 This will enable you to gain access to new features, experiences, and integrated security as soon as possible.
-For nmore information, see the blog post Windows 10 and the "disappearing" SAC-T.

-Devices on the Semi-Annual Channel (formerly called Current Branch for Business) must have their diagnostic data set to 1 (Basic) or higher, in order to ensure that the service is performing at the expected quality.
-If diagnostic data is set to 0, the device will be treated as if it were in the Semi-Annual Channel (Targeted)(formerly called Current Branch or CB) branch.
+Devices on the General Availability Channel must have their diagnostic data set to 1 (Basic) or higher in order to ensure that the service is performing at the expected quality.
 For instructions to set the diagnostic data level, see Configure the operating system diagnostic data level.

 Monthly updates in previous Windows versions were often overwhelming because of the sheer number of updates available each month.
 Many organizations selectively chose which updates they wanted to install and which they didn’t, and this created countless scenarios in which organizations deployed essential security updates but picked only a subset of non-security fixes.

-In Windows 10, rather than receiving several updates each month and trying to figure out which the organization needs, which ultimately causes platform fragmentation, administrators will see one cumulative monthly update that supersedes the previous month’s update, containing both security and non-security fixes.
-This approach makes patching simpler and ensures that customers’ devices are more closely aligned with the testing done at Microsoft, reducing unexpected issues resulting from patching.
-The left side of Figure 1 provides an example of Windows 7 devices in an enterprise and what their current patch level might look like.
-On the right is what Microsoft’s test environment PCs contain.
-This drastic difference is the basis for many compatibility issues and system anomalies related to Windows updates.
+Rather than receiving several updates each month and trying to figure out which the organization needs, which ultimately causes platform fragmentation, administrators see one cumulative monthly update that supersedes the previous month’s update, containing both security and non-security fixes.
+This approach makes updating simpler and ensures that devices are more closely aligned with the testing done at Microsoft, reducing unexpected issues resulting from updates.

-With that in mind, Windows 10 offers 3 servicing channels.
+There are three servicing channels.
 The Windows Insider Program provides organizations with the opportunity to test and provide feedback on features that will be shipped in the next feature update.
-The Semi-Annual Channel provides new functionality with twice-per-year feature update releases.
-Organizations can choose when to deploy updates from the Semi-Annual Channel.
-The Long Term Servicing Channel, which is designed to be used only for specialized devices (which typically don't run Office) such as those that control medical equipment or ATM machines, receives new feature releases every two to three years.
+The General Availability Channel provides new functionality with feature update releases.
+Organizations can choose when to deploy updates from the General Availability Channel.
+The Long-Term Servicing Channel, which is designed to be used only for specialized devices (which typically don't run Office) such as those that control medical equipment or ATM machines, receives new feature releases every two to three years.
 For details about the versions in each servicing channel, see Windows 10 release information.

-In the Semi-Annual servicing channel, feature updates are available as soon as Microsoft releases them.
-Windows 10, version 1511, had few servicing tool options to delay feature updates, limiting the use of the Semi-Annual servicing channel.
-Windows 10, version 1607 and onward, includes more servicing tools that can delay feature updates for up to 365 days.
-This servicing modal is ideal for pilot deployments and testing of Windows 10 feature updates and for users such as developers who need to work with the latest features immediately.
-Once the latest release went through pilot deployment and testing, you choose the timing at which it goes into broad deployment.
+In the General Availability Channel, feature updates are available annually.
+This servicing model is ideal for pilot deployments and testing of feature updates and for users such as developers who need to work with the latest features.
+Once the latest release has gone through pilot deployment and testing, you will be able to choose the timing at which it goes into broad deployment.

-When Microsoft officially releases a feature update for Windows 10, it is made available to any PC not configured to defer feature updates so that those devices can immediately install it.
-Organizations that use Windows Server Update Services (WSUS), Microsoft System Center Configuration Manager, or Windows Update for Business, however, can defer feature updates to selective devices by withholding their approval and deployment.
-In this scenario, the content available for the Semi-Annual Channel will be available but not necessarily immediately mandatory, depending on the policy of the management system.
-For more details about Windows 10 servicing tools, see Servicing tools.
+When Microsoft officially releases a feature update, we make it available to any device not configured to defer feature updates so that those devices can immediately install it.
+Organizations that use Windows Server Update Services (WSUS), Microsoft Endpoint Configuration Manager, or Windows Update for Business, however, can defer feature updates to selective devices by withholding their approval and deployment.
+In this scenario, the content available for the General Availability Channel will be available but not necessarily immediately mandatory, depending on the policy of the management system.
+For more details about servicing tools, see Servicing tools.